As part of the Building Control process we'll inspect the project at key stages in the build to ensure that it complies with buildings regulations.

 For copies of documents before 6 June 1992 we can provide you with a letter confirming the details of your approval; we charge £35 for this.

 Certification of historically completed building work

-Call into see us at the Central Library in Wellington House for free advice about building regulations, or to leave us your application forms and plans.
+Call into see us at Westgate Plaza One (ground floor reception area), Westgate, Barnsley, S70 2DR, for free advice about building regulations, or to leave us your application and plans.

 Find out where the nearest town centre car park is for your visit.